 Yawn!
 Tis’ the season for low energy!
 As the days grow longer and the to-do lists get busier, it is pretty common to end up with waning energy (always at the most inopportune times).
 What’s a person to do?

-Coconut oil energizes you for all kinds of reasons.
+Just like coconut oil has many uses, it energizes you for all kinds of reasons.
 Here are a few of my favorites:

 - Coconut oil's medium chain fatty acids are converted to energy packets in the liver, and burned for fuel not stored as fat.